-Katapult firmware
+Katapult Firmware

 tip

-Katapult was originally named CanBoot, and later renamed to katapult.
+Katapult was originally named CanBoot and later renamed to Katapult.

-- Advantage: Quickly double-clicking the reset button or quickly cutting power twice will enter the Katapult firmware, at which point there will be an LED flashing on the mainboard.
+- Advantages: Quickly double-click the reset button or power off twice in quick succession to enter Katapult firmware, at which point an LED on the motherboard will blink.

 - CAN connection